brucefan1983/dynamical-matrix-matlab/README.md

 ## Features

 * This is a pedagogical code for teaching some basics of harmonic lattice dynamics.
-  * Forces and force contstants are calculated by finite difference from the Tersoff emperical potential
+  * Forces and force contstants are calculated by using finite difference from the Tersoff empirical potential
-  * The dynamical matrix at the Gamma point is contructed from the force constants and the phonon density of states (DOS) are calculated from the eigenvalues of the dynamical matrix.
+  * The dynamical matrix at the Gamma point is constructed from the force constants and the phonon density of states (DOS) are calculated from the eigenvalues of the dynamical matrix.

 ## File organizations